 Trips will need to be pre-booked in advance with your loved one’s home to discuss and agree plans within the current guidance, which will then be documented within the resident’s care plan.

-In England, one friend of family member can be nominated as an essential care giver, offering the resident additional support during visits.
-Essential care givers can continue to visit when a home is in outbreak.
+One friend or family member can be nominated as an essential care giver, offering the resident additional support during visits.
+Essential care givers can continue to visit when a home is in outbreak to support the health, physical and psychological wellbeing of a resident, this includes end of life visiting.
 They will be required to use PPE and follow testing and infection control protocols for the home.

-Prior to your visit, you will be asked to wash your hands, answer a health screening questionnaire and take a rapid Covid test, otherwise known as a lateral flow device test or LFD test.
-The test should return a result within 20 minutes, so we are asking visitors to arrive at least 20 minutes prior to their visiting slot and, where possible, call the home from their car so one of our colleagues can come outside to perform the test.
-If you are arriving by public transport, please advise the home when booking your appointment so the home manager can talk through the alternate processes we have in place.
-It may now be possible to take a LFD at home immediately prior to visiting, but please check this with your care home first.
+If you are unable to take and record the test result yourself, you will be asked to take a LFD test on arrival at the home and wait 20 minutes for confirmation of a negative result before visiting.
+If this is the case, where possible, please call the home from your car so one of our colleagues can come outside to perform the test.
+If you are arriving by public transport, please advise the home when booking your appointment so the home manager can talk through the alternative processes we have in place.

-Since the early stages of the pandemic, our teams have been working to a pandemic plan which is updated regularly to reflect any changes to either UK or Scottish government guidance.
+Since the early stages of the pandemic, our teams have been working to a pandemic plan which is updated regularly to reflect any changes to either UK, Scottish or Welsh government guidance.
 This plan includes a range of measures aimed at both reducing the likelihood of new Covid-19 infections and reducing the spread of infections where they occur.

-We are delighted to report that over 92% of residents in our care homes have had their first vaccination, and many homes have already had their second dose, with further GP visits in the coming weeks.
-Around 92% of our colleagues have now been vaccinated and this number is growing every day.
-We have recently implemented a new recruitment policy to ensure all new joiners are vaccinated before they start work – an approach which has been welcomed by those who are keen to build a career with us.
+We are delighted that 96% of residents in our care homes and all of our colleagues are double vaccinated, with booster doses being given.
+We were one of the first care providers to implement a new recruitment policy to ensure all new joiners are vaccinated before they start work – an approach which has been welcomed by those who are keen to build a career with us.

 Our homes are still accepting new admissions but with a few extra measures to keep everyone as safe as possible.